May also be called: Nearsightedness; Shortsightedness

 Myopia is a type of refractive error.
 This means the problem is caused by the way

-the eye bends, or refracts,
+the eye bends, or refracts, light

-the lens focuses the image in front of the retina instead of directly on it.
+focuses the image in front of the retina instead of directly on it.

 Myopia can happen if the eye is too long or if the cornea has too much curve to